Tekwe-Lab/Least-squares-based-bias-adjustment-methods-using-a-functional-IV/README.md

    **File:** `R/<Example_DataSimulation>.R`

 3. **NHANES (2005–2006) data preparation**
-   - Code to process the NHANES 2005–2006 cycle used in the paper
+   - Code to reproduce the analytic dataset used in this study from the publicly available NHANES 2005–2006 data, including merging, cleaning, and variable derivation procedures
    **File:** `R/<Application_NHANES2005_DataPrep>.R`

 ---